Here we explain:

 Our gas and electricity costs are determined by the prices on the wholesale markets in the UK, which in turn reflect global commodity markets.
 As with things like petrol, the cost of energy goes up and down with global availability and demand.

-We don't own the electricity wires or gas pipes the energy flows through so we have to pay the companies that do.
+We don't own the electricity wires or gas pipes the energy flows through, so we must pay the companies that do.
 This money goes towards maintaining, running and upgrading the networks.

 As Britain’s biggest generator of zero carbon electricity(1), we've never been busier helping cut UK carbon emissions to nothing.
 We also support the government in funding renewable energy and helping vulnerable customers.
 Our efforts to be a more sustainable and responsible energy supplier have been recognised by a wide range of organisations.